andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 </div>

 **Optional Practice:**
-Choose a favorite quote, write some comments about it, and then insert the quote as a blockquote in the comments.
+Choose a favorite quote, write some commentary about it, and then insert the quote as a blockquote in the commentary.
 {: .notice}

 ## Applications